Athens, Georgia: Healthcare

 Athens is served by two major hospitals, the 359-bed Piedmont Athens Regional and the 170-bed St. Mary's Hospital.
 The city is also served by the smaller 42-bed Landmark Hospital of Athens.
 Piedmont Athens Regional was formerly Athens Regional Medical Center before being acquired by Piedmont Healthcare in 2016.
 In March 2018, Piedmont Healthcare announced a $171 million capital investment project for Piedmont Athens Regional which would include the addition of a fourth story to the Prince 2 building as well as the demolition of the 100-year-old 1919 Tower to make space for a new, state of the art, seven-story tower.
 The entire project is slated for 2022 completion.

 St. Mary's Hospital was founded in 1906 and became a Catholic hospital in 1938.
 The hospital became St. Mary's Health Care System in 1993.
 Today, St. Mary's is part of Trinity Health, one of the nation's largest non-profit Catholic healthcare systems that includes 93 hospitals in 26 states and includes St. Mary's Hospital in Athens, nearby 56-bed St. Mary's Sacred Heart Hospital in Lavonia, Ga., and 25-bed St. Mary's Good Samaritan Hospital in Greensboro, Ga.

 Sister cities

 The City of Athens maintains trade development programs, cultural, and educational partnerships in a twinning agreement with Bucharest, Romania.
-Has ties to the Ukrainian city of Kamianets-Podilskyi.
+It also has ties to the Ukrainian city of Kamianets-Podilskyi.